 Some tournaments ban them outright, apparently out of fear that the bots will somehow outstrip everything else.
 But I think that we should take this technological change in stride.
 After all, world champions didn’t reach the pinnacle by dodging challenges; they got there by facing them straight on.
 If poker AI dares us to think harder, play smarter, and develop our strategies farther, then isn’t it a better game?

+Obviously, not all AI is out there to destroy humans.
+Some are built to investigate or test strategies and improve game theory.
+This is what brings us to one of the best things with poker AI strategy: they really aren’t playing just to win, but they are playing to understand.
 It is this chase toward mastery that keeps me leaning in, following the development of these bots.
 After all, poker is not about cards or chips; it’s about outsmarting either a human or a machine.
 And if I am to be frank, the longer work that is invested in the AI poker bots, the more I strongly feel we have barely touched the tip of the iceberg regarding the degree of possibilities that may have opened up.
 Yes, the bots are getting stronger, but so are we.
 But poker, much like life itself, is just one change after another.
 Many resist the rise of AI, but I say bring it on.
 With poker bot research into this new world, each hand was a new puzzle, and each game was a new challenge.
 And if that does not make poker more exciting, I don’t know what will.